-A poorly made website, or even worse, having no website, may damage customer retention as a company.
+A poorly made website, or even worse, having no website, may damage customer retention for a company.
 In fact, following a negative encounter, customers are less inclined to revisit the website.
 As a result, you should focus on your digital presence to boost your chances of acquiring and securing regular consumers.

-In today’s economic situation, it’s critical to understand prices and receive excellent value for money – you need a website that fulfills your goals, satisfies your visitors, and doesn’t strain your budget.
-We’ll go through website design expenses in-depth, as well as the primary aspects that influence the price so that you can design the right budget for your website costs.
+In today’s economic situation, it’s critical to understand prices and receive excellent value for money.
+You need a website that fulfills your goals, satisfies your visitors, and doesn’t strain your budget.
+We’ll go through website design expenses in depth, as well as the primary aspects that influence the price, so that you can design the right budget for your website costs.

 Factors Affecting Website Design Costs

 Moreover, the methodology you adopt for building your website can further affect the costs.
-For instance, you choose a custom design that would cost more or choose a template design instead.
+For instance, you could choose a custom design that would cost more or a template design instead.
 Other than this, several factors come into play when determining web design costs.
 Some important factors are listed below.

 Before anything, you should take into account the domain name and the costs involved in maintaining one.
 A new domain name for your website will typically cost approximately $10 to $15 per year.
 Some service providers offer free domain names in the form of subdomains.
 This can be beneficial to small firms; larger enterprises should opt for personalized domain names.
 However, it is crucial to remember that the cost might vary based on various criteria such as domain registrar, privacy, length of usage, and TLD (Top Level Domain).